The Jade Treasure

 The Story of the Jade Treasure

-A Fair Trade: The Story of the Jade Treasure
+The Jade Treasure

 Illustrated By: Stella Wei

 LET'S GO TO CHINA, OVER TWO THOUSAND YEARS AGO.
 A time called the "Period of the Warring States."
 Seven kings from seven different states warred fiercely with each other, each one hungry to take the power and land from his neighbor.
 From time to time, the states grew tired of war.
 In such times they sent messengers to negotiate treaties of peace.
 Such times of peace always felt uneasy for the people.
 For they knew war could break out at any time.
-The weakest of the seven states was Han, and the strongest of the seven was Chu.
+The weakest of the seven states was Chao, and the strongest of the seven states was Qin.

-One day a court official who served at the smallest of the seven states, the Kingdom of Han, purchased a beautiful piece of jade from a stranger.
+One day a court official who served at the smallest of the seven states, the Kingdom of Chao, purchased a beautiful piece of jade from a stranger.
 When the court official took it to a jade expert to have it appraised, the expert said, "This is no ordinary piece of jade that you brought to me.
 This is none other than the legendary Jade Treasure!
 Do you see it's marvelous color?
 There's no piece of jade in all the carved vases, bowls, or ornaments of any palace of any king that compares to this stone.
 And the Jade Treasure has other virtues, too.
 It can shine in the dark.
 It can keep a room warm in winter and cool in summer.
 It even repels insects.
 You must always guard this - indeed, this is a magnificent, priceless treasure!"

 The Story of the Jade Treasure

 News travels fast.
-The King of Han heard of the wonderful Jade Treasure that had been obtained by one of his court officials, and sent word that he wanted to see it.
+The King of Chao heard of the wonderful Jade Treasure that had been obtained by one of his court officials, and sent word that he wanted to see it.
 The court official was worried when he heard this.
-Surely the King of Han would find a way to take it away from him.
+Surely the King of Chao would find a way to take it away from him.
 Perhaps he should escape with the jade treasure before the day he was supposed to go see the King?

 "That would not be wise, sir," said one of his houseguests, a young man named Gan.
 "The King will surely hunt you down.
 You will lose the stone and your life, too.
 Instead, I suggest you offer the Jade Treasure to the King outright, as a gift."